Global slowdown taking toll on U.S. companies.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including possible bank mergers.

 Commodity companies like Freeport McMoran may have great assets, but they also have huge amounts of debt.

 As crude prices spiral down further, investors are eyeing one specific market that traders say may have enormous consequences for global markets.